secondspass/cmakedbg/README.md

 Other:
 ------
+pipe <cmakedbg command> | <shell command>     Pipe the output of a cmakedbg command to a shell
-quit, q              Exit the debugger help, h              Display this help message
+                                              command e.g. pipe info vars | less quit, q                                       Exit the debugger help, h                                       Display this help message

 Notes:
 - Many commands require the CMake build to be running first (start with 'run')
 - Commands can use either full names or their shorter aliases
-- Empty input will be ignored
+- Empty input will repeat the last command
 - Unknown commands will display an error message
 ```